This is one of those destinations that will leave you tingling with excitement knowing you’ve just encountered a very unique part of the world.

-Sazae-do Temple is pretty well hidden in the hills of Iimoriyama (Mt.
+Sazae-do Temple is hidden away in the hills of Iimoriyama (Mt.
 Iimori) in Aizuwakamatsu City, the cultural hub of western Fukushima.
 Iimoriyama itself is an incredibly special place with a dark and intriguing history.
 Aizuwakamatsu City was the stage for one of the fiercest battles of the Boshin War following the fall of the Shogunate in 1867.
 The siege of Aizuwakamatsu’s castle, Tsuruga-jo, continued for almost a month.
 During this battle, a group of around 20 young warriors from the Byakkotai (White Tiger Corps) aged between 14-16 saw smoke rising from the site of Tsuruga-jo as they stood atop Iimoriyama.
-Thinking that the castle had fallen, the group performed seppuku (ritual suicide) at this site; it became their final resting place.
-Tragically, the smoke they saw was actually from a fire occurring outside the walls of the castle.
+Thinking that the castle had finally fallen, the group performed seppuku (ritual suicide) at this site; it became their final resting place.
+Tragically, they were mistaken; the smoke they saw was actually from a fire occurring outside the walls of the castle.
 Still, the story of their loyalty and sacrifice has become famous and many travel to Iimoriyama from all over Japan to visit the historical site.

 Self-proclaimed on the signage as ‘a strange Buddhist temple’, once Sazae-do comes into view it is pretty clear that this is no ordinary temple!
 The Japanese word ‘Sazae’ actually means ‘sea-snail’ or ‘turban shell’ and the name Sazae-do is a reference to the temple’s fascinating structure.
 From the outside, you can kind of understand the resemblance…

 …but it isn’t until you take a look inside that you can fully appreciate just how unique this structure is – it is a perfect double helix!